 Melissa Sciortino was tired of being tired.

-She was eight months pregnant in 2014 when she was diagnosed with thyroid cancer.
-A week after her daughter was born, she had surgery to remove that endocrine gland and nearly 70 lymph nodes from her neck.
-Without the hormones the thyroid produces, Sciortino, now 36, began to experience a new, ongoing fatigue, on top of new motherhood.
+After she was diagnosed in 2014 with thyroid cancer, she’d had surgery to remove that endocrine gland from her neck.
+Without the hormones it produces, Sciortino, 36, started to experience a new, ongoing fatigue.

 “For me, it was like, look, I know I’m never going to fully treat it.
 I’m always going to be tired,” she says.
 “But if I could figure out a way to wake up and not just feel mentally exhausted, I would participate in it all day long.”

 Her search led her to the new Pluta Integrative Oncology &Wellness Center at Wilmot Cancer Institute.
 The center, which opened in October 2018, emphasizes overall well-being during and after cancer treatment.
 It addresses the physical, mental and emotional aspects of living with cancer, keeping a focus on mitigating or preventing the side effects of cancer and its treatment, not treating the cancer itself.

 “The idea that you can go through cancer and still be well is important,” says Judy Zeeman-Golden, LCSW, who coordinates the Integrative Oncology Center, located on the second floor of Wilmot’s Pluta Cancer Center in Henrietta.